Bahram Rajabzadeh: Background and career

 In 2016, he became the champion of Azerbaijan in kickboxing.
 He was invited to Azerbaijan in December 2015 at the invitation of the Orion Sports Club and currently represents Azerbaijan.

 He married in 2016, and his wife is also an athlete.
-He has no children.
+He has one child.

 In 2019, Rajabzadeh signed with GLORY.
 He made his debut against Sergej Maslobojev at Glory 69: Düsseldorf.
 He lost the fight by unanimous decision.

 Rajabzadeh faced karate standout Jan Soukup at XFN LEGENDS on March 29, 2019.
 He won the fight by a second-round knockout.

 Rajabzadeh participated in the 2022 World Games, competing in the -91 kg kickboxing division.
 He captured the gold medal after beating both Roman Shcherbatiuk and Anto Širić by unanimous decision.